RMS Leinster: Sinking

-One of the rescue ships was the armed yacht and former fishery protection vessel HMY Helga.
+One of the rescue ships was the armed yacht, and former fishery protection vessel, HMY Helga.
 Stationed in Kingstown harbour at the time of the sinking, she had shelled Dublin during the 1916 Easter Rising in Dublin two years earlier.
-She was later bought and renamed the Muirchú by the Irish Free State government as one of its first fishery protection vessels.
+She was later bought and renamed Muirchú by the Irish Free State government as one of its first fishery protection vessels.